LoraHub: Efficient Cross-Task Generalization via Dynamic LoRA Composition: Methodology

-In terms of the gradient-free methodology, we leverage Shiwa, a combinatorial optimization approach \citep{NGOpt}.
+In terms of the gradient-free method, we leverage Shiwa, a combinatorial optimization approach~\citep{NGOpt}.
 Shiwa offers a variety of algorithms and chooses the most suitable optimization algorithm for different circumstances.
 In most of the forthcoming experimental setups, we primarily employ the Covariance Matrix Adaptive Evolution Strategies (CMA-ES)~\citep{Hansen1996AdaptingAN}.
-Being a stochastic, derivative-free, population-based optimization algorithm, CMA-ES proves to be suitable for a wide range of optimization tasks.
-It adaptively updates a search distribution, characterized by a covariance matrix.
-In each iteration, CMA-ES refreshes the mean and covariance of the distribution toward target function optimization.
-For our case, we deploy this algorithm to shape the search space of $w$, and eventually select the best weights based on their performance on the few-shot examples from the unseen task.
+CMA-ES, as a stochastic and population-based optimization algorithm, offers versatility in addressing a broad spectrum of optimization challenges.
+It dynamically adjusts a search distribution, which is defined by a covariance matrix.
+During each iteration, CMA-ES systematically updates both the mean and covariance of this distribution to optimize the target function.
+In our application, we employ this algorithm to mold the search space for $w$.
+Ultimately, we use it to identify the optimal $w$ by evaluating their performance on the few-shot examples from an unseen task.